 Brandon monitoring the 3D printing of his game pieces.

-Circling back to the game and this class module, I now have a new appreciation of what seems like a simple game of tic-tac toe fabricated from rudimentary programming principals.
+Circling back to the game and this class module, I now have a new appreciation of what it takes to make a tic-tac-toe game using rudimentary programming principals.

 Tom and Brandon having a little Tic Tac Toe competition.